prathimacode-hub/ML-ProjectKart/Movie Recommendation System/README.md

   and each row represents a movie.

-With the help of TFIDF and cosine similarity we get better recommendations.
+**Conclusion** : With the help of TFIDF and cosine similarity we get better recommendations.